nickbrandt/GitLab/doc/operations/incident_management/alert_details.md

 list.
 You need least Developer [permissions](../../user/permissions.md) to access alerts.

+To check out live examples of GitLab alerts, please visit the [alert list](https://gitlab.com/gitlab-examples/ops/incident-setup/everyone/tanuki-inc/-/alert_management) in this demo project.
+Click on any alert in that list to view the alert details page.

 Alerts provide **Overview** and **Alert details** tabs to give you the right amount of information you need.